flexera-public/policy_templates/cost/google/cloud_sql_idle_instance_recommendations/README.md

 This policy has the following input parameters required when launching the policy.

-- *Email addresses* - A list of email addresses to notify
+- *Email addresses* - A list of email addresses to notify.
-- *Region* - Location to check, it is specifically Google regions
+- *Regions* - Regions to query.
+Leave blank to query all available regions.
-- *Project ID* - Google Projects to Query.
+- *Project IDs* - Google Projects to query.
 Leave blank to query all projects.

 ## Policy Actions